 Intermittent fasting is among a variety of diets right now that has stood the test of time.
-Even though intermittent fasting has been around for a while, it has gained some momentum over the past year so we set out to review the most recent evidence on the topic and whether intermittent fasting will yield the best results for weight loss and your health.
+Even though intermittent fasting has been around for a while, it has gained some momentum over the past year.
+We set out to review the most recent evidence on the topic.
+We’ll discuss whether intermittent fasting will yield the best results for weight loss and your health.

 What is Intermittent fasting?

-As you can probably guess from the name, Intermittent Fasting involves a fast, but it’s the “intermittent” part that sets this fast apart from the annual religious fasts you may have partaken in at some point in your Intermittent Fasting.
+Intermittent Fasting involves a fast.
+It’s the “intermittent” part that sets this fast apart from common annual religious fasts.
 In most intermittent fasting diet regimes, you have a smaller time window when you can only eat (usually fewer than 8 hours), and you fast for the remainder of the day.
-These fasts are longer than a typical “overnight fast” (when you’re sleeping), and range from 16 hours to a maximum of 1.5 days (but usually no more than 24 hours).
+These fasts are longer than a typical “overnight fast”, and range from 16 hours to a maximum of 1.5 days.
+These fasts are usually no more than 24 hours.

-Intermittent Fasting was introduced as a more accessible diet, since the typical Continuous Energy Restriction diet was becoming too difficult to follow because of its total restriction.
-With Intermittent Fasting, you are restricting food intake, but only on certain days, and on other days you would have the freedom to eat and meet energy requirements, so this diet was seen as a WAY more flexible approach to dieting.
+Intermittent Fasting was introduced as a more accessible diet.
+The typical Continuous Energy Restriction diet was becoming too difficult to follow because of its total restriction.
+With Intermittent Fasting, you are restricting food intake, but only on certain days.
+On other days you would have the freedom to eat and meet energy requirements.
+This diet is a more flexible approach to dieting.

 Many have claimed that Intermittent Fasting diets that involve prolonging this fasted state have a multitude of health benefits such as improving glucose homeostasis, boosting energy, increasing growth hormone (GH) production, reducing inflammation decreasing oxidative stress, lowering triglyceride (TG) levels (here and here) and blood pressure, increasing and protecting brain function (here, here) increasing resistance to age-related diseases like immune disorders, cancer, heart disease, stroke, eye disease, Alzheimer’s (here, here) and promoting longevity!